We’re approaching the conclusion of this six-part series on how ease of use is the number one criterion when choosing a Policy Management solution.

 So, the solution is installed, the right people have been trained, and you’ve completed your UAT activities.
 Your chosen vendor should providesthe necessary support during your go-live period, ensuring that the solution rollout is as smooth and stress-free as possible.
 It’s important to understand what level of support the vendor offers, such as an on-site presence or a dedicated telephone resource.

 Once go-live is completed and the Policy Management solution is now ‘business as usual.’ the vendor needs to provide the relevant levels of ongoing support so they can deal with any queries or questions that may arise.

 A few final tips for Policy Management deployment

-Finally, there are a number of tips that I would like to offer to help make the transition to the new Policy Management solution and its deployment as smooth and efficient as possible:
+Finally, there are a number of tips that I’d like to offer to help make your transition to the new Policy Management solution and its deployment as smooth and efficient as possible:

 - Firstly, make sure you are promoting the benefits so everybody is on board with the new Policy Management solution and understand why it is being introduced into the organisation (bear in mind the Sandhill quote about “productive dialogue”).

 - Secondly, develop a scheduling and rollout strategy so that employees are comfortable with the new tool.
 Clarity is the key – each stakeholder needs to understand how the implementation affects them.

 - Next, place all the deployment & rollout tasks on a timeline and ensure that everyone is on board with this schedule.